Graduate Department of Art History

 Master of Arts (MA) in Museum and Cultural Heritage Studies

-The program requires thirty-six credit hours: twelve hours of required core courses, six to nine hours in Art History courses (depending on the track), six hours in Museum and Cultural Heritage electives (that may be taken outside the department), six to nine hours of internship (depending on track), and a three-credit capstone project.
+The program requires 36 credit hours: 12 hours of required core courses, six to nine hours in Art History courses (depending on the track), six hours in Museum and Cultural Heritage electives (that may be taken outside the department), six to nine hours of internship (depending on track), and a three-credit capstone project.
 Students acquire expertise in a major area by taking three of their five Art History courses in a single field of study.
 Students are required to demonstrate proficiency in one foreign language.

 A minimum grade of “B–” is necessary for courses to be counted toward fulfillment of these credits.